Guide to self-build mortgages

 Most mainstream lenders don't offer self-build mortgages and you may be limited to a few specialist providers.

-Due to the scarcity and complexity of self-build mortgages, it's a good idea to speak to an adviser from London & Country to find out what's available and how much you might be able to borrow.
+Due to the scarcity and complexity of self-build mortgages, it's a good idea to speak to a mortgage adviser to find out what's available and how much you might be able to borrow.

 Because there's less choice and lenders may consider self-build mortgages to be more risky, interest rates and fees can be comparatively high.